-Finding the error here requires taking a very close look: instead of := we have used =.
+Finding the error here requires close examination: instead of := we have used =.
 Since Return should have been defined by assigning it the sum on the right side, this statement now does not have any meaning.

 After correcting this error, we try to run the model again, but we are still left with one error message: